khallad2/hurricane-analyser/README.md

 The program is using the following file as the data source: https://people.sc.fsu.edu/~jburkardt/data/csv/hurricanes.csv

 Assumption:
-- user only need to provide the month name to get the probability of a hurricane.
+- user only need to provide a short-month name to get the probability of a hurricane.
 - user Authentication and authorization and security aspects are handled using (Middleware & JWT) etc..

-If I have more time:
-- Transform Request/Response using Interceptors or Middlewares
-- Create centralised Exceptions handling using Filters
-- Implement 95% + testing code coverage
-- create .env.dev & .env.stage
+- Selected Probability formula: Used Poisson Distribution Formula and used the provided Average in the data source

 ## Environment Prerequisites
 - Node.js >= 20.10.0